privacy-tech-lab/gpc-android/ARTIFACT-APPENDIX.md

    This command should display a list of running processes.
 If the frida-server has been started successfully, it should appear in this list.

 4. Download and unzip the contents of the GitHub repository.
+This allows access to the scripts needed to run the manual analysis process, and is therefore necessary for testing the environment.

 ### Testing the Environment